 Another avenue for simplification came from 汉语拼音 Hànyǔ Pīnyīn, or pinyin, the official romanization of Chinese.

 Since its initial introduction in 1958, there have been some who have advocated for pinyin to replace Chinese characters completely.
-However, this idea has never gained much support, and after the retraction of the second round of simplification, the Chinese government made it clear that they don’t intend on making any more dramatic changes to the Chinese writing system.
+However, this idea has never gained much support.
+Although they can be challenging to learn, a majority of the reformers recognized that Chinese characters are an important part of the Chinese language.
+After the retraction of the second round of simplification, the Chinese government made it clear that they don’t intend on making any more dramatic changes to the Chinese writing system.

 Had this idea gained traction, however, written and spoken Mandarin could have become closely linked, making “simplified Mandarin” less of a misnomer and more of a reality.

 The vast majority of Chinese speakers worldwide use simplified characters, so, for many people, it makes sense to learn them, especially because they are easier to write.

 However, there are good reasons to learn traditional characters too.
 For example, you might have family in Hong Kong, you might be really interested in Chinese literature, or you might just think they look nicer.
 It is also not uncommon to learn simplified characters first and then delve into traditional later.